(implementation in the EU)

 1) The list is available in a format allowing to carry out searches, using the 'find' command of Adobe Reader; this means that carefully entering in the 'find' box the first five digits of the postal code appearing on a proof of origin will allow to determine whether preference may be claimed or not.

-2) This list only exists in English (or more precisely with a transliteration of the Hebrew alphabet into the Latin/English alphabet); however, translations into the other EU languages of the important notice appearing at the top of the list are also available.
+2) This list only exists in English (or more precisely with a transliteration of the Hebrew alphabet into the Latin/English alphabet).

 Operators are advised to consult the list before lodging a customs declaration for releasing goods for free circulation in support of which they intend to provide proof of preferential origin issued or made out in Israel.
 If they find the postal code appearing on the proof of origin in their possession in Part I of the list of non-eligible locations, they should refrain from claiming preference.